vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

     pausing sauerkraut about a week prior to the appointment in case of existing or recent mouth ulcers: If I currently have mouth ulcers, or have had them recently, consider pausing sauerkraut about a week prior to the dental cleaning.
+NOTE: Further information gleaned through the execution of the dental self-exam checklist one week before the dental cleaning may lead me to modify the decision.

   * Decide (and set a reminder if the decision is positive) whether to pause walnuts about 5-6 days prior to the appointmentif I have had mouth ulcers or recent mouth bites: appointment.
 However, when pausing walnuts, I should review my calorie, fiber, polyunsaturated fat, and protein intakes to make sure that stopping these will not result in a significant drop.
+NOTE: Further information gleaned through the execution of the dental self-exam checklist one week before the dental cleaning may lead me to modify the decision.

 * Reminder for the morning of the appointment: Skip sauerkraut and walnuts, to reduce the risk of mouth bites or irritation right